Tom Nelson (Wisconsin politician): Outagamie County executive

 On April 5, 2011, Nelson defeated former Republican State Treasurer of Wisconsin Jack Voight for county executive of Outagamie County, by roughly 52%–48%, after winning a six-way primary in February.
 He sought reelection in 2015 and 2019 and was uncontested in each race.
+On April 4, 2023, Nelson won an unprecedented fourth term by defeating Kevin Sturn, 55-44.
+Nelson outperformed the Democratic-aligned state supreme court justice candidate Janet Protasiewicz, who won Outagamie County 51-49.

 Appleton Coated

 In his second term, Nelson filed an objection in Outagamie County Circuit Court to the sale of Appleton Coated, a paper mill founded in 1889 in the village of Combined Locks to an industrial scrap dealer, Industrial Assets of California.
 The distressed mill had filed for receivership in August 2017.
 The United Steelworkers, which represented hourly workers at the mill, also objected.
 Under Wisconsin receivership law, individuals or entities affected by the sale can object to the sale.
 At subsequent court hearings, USW and Nelson's case was heard.
 Their appeal was successful.
 The presiding judge directed the presumptive new owner, Industrial Assets, to run the plant or find a buyer who would.
 Industrial Assets chose to run the facility as a going concern and not sell it off as parts and the mill was operational beginning December of that year.
 The third and final paper machine went online in March of the following year.
 According to Nelson and company CEO Kyle Putzstuck, it is rare for mills in these situations to continue operating.
-Nelson's work helping save the mill is the subject of his new book, One Day Stronger: How One Union Local Saved a Mill and Changed an Industry -- And What It Means for American Manufacturing (see Book).
+Nelson's work helping save the mill is the subject of his book, One Day Stronger: How One Union Local Saved a Mill and Changed an Industry -- And What It Means for American Manufacturing.